 The EITI will hold its 9th Global Conference in 2022 and will enter its third decade in 2023.
 This strategic overview brings together the EITI’s broad objectives and priorities as presented at the 2019 Global Conference, in the 2019 EITI Standard and at the 2020 Board retreat, as the EITI furthers its work to progress with a global benchmark for extractives governance.

 Ahead of the 2021 work plan preparations, the Secretariat has sought to reflect on strategic priorities between now and the 9th Global Conference in 2022.
-This overview is intended to help set out priorities established by the Board in the lead up to the Global Conference and guide the Secretariat’s short and medium-term planning, including the allocation of resources in annual workplans for 2021-2022.
-The overview draws inputs and contributions from key constituencies and partners, especially the February 2020 strategy consultation with implementing countries.
+This overview is intended to help set out priorities established by the Board in the lead up to the Global Conference and guide the Secretariat’s short and medium-term planning, including the allocation of resources in annual workplans for 2021 and 2022.
+The overview draws on inputs and contributions from key constituencies and partners, especially the February 2020 strategy consultation with implementing countries.
 The Board may wish to develop and agree a longer-term strategy following the priorities set out in the forthcoming Global Conference and as the EITI embarks on its third decade.

 Alongside this strategic overview, the annual workplans of the International Secretariat remain an important accountability tool for the Board.
 These outline the priorities for the Board Committees and the Secretariat and provide a mechanism for approving the Secretariat’s budget and reporting on our KPIs.

 In framing a longer-term strategic perspective, we also take stock of previous efforts to determine progress on strategic priorities, e.g., the 2017 Board paper 37-2-A “Is the EITI achieving its mission?”.
-Many of the insights from that paper remain valid and a number of suggested priorities were subsequently incorporated into the 2019 Standard, notably those on contract transparency, commodity trading transparency and environmental disclosure.
+Many of the insights from that paper remain valid and a number of suggested priorities were subsequently incorporated into the 2019 Standard, notably those on contract transparency, commodity trading transparency and environmental disclosures.

 Implications of the triple crisis for extractives governance

-The Covid-19 pandemic, oil price slump and commodity price downturn have fundamental implications for the EITI.
+The COVID-19 pandemic, oil price slump and commodity price downturn have fundamental implications for the EITI.
 Some of these changes support the opportunities for advancing EITI’s agenda set out in the previous section, while others may obstruct progress.
-Four risks and opportunities arising from the crisis are identified as having greatest relevance and potential impact.
+Five risks and opportunities arising from the crisis are identified as having greatest relevance and potential impact.

 Reduced demand for oil.
 Oil dependent economies are most at risk from the slump in global demand and historically low oil prices, with little prospect of a return to pre-crisis levels.
 This could have a significant bearing on future exploration and rates of return on existing investments which in turn could have major implications for domestic revenues in oil dependent economies.